OutdoorPenguin/dailies-toolkit/README.md

 Handles all export formats: CSV, ALE, FCP7 XML, FCPXML, EDL.

 ### 🔐 Checksum Verifier (`checksum.py`)
 Generates and verifies MD5, xxHash, and SHA-256 checksums for media files.
-Checksums are stored in the database and can be verified later via the Verify Files button in the app to confirm files haven't been corrupted or changed.
+Checksums are stored in the database and can be verified later via the Verify Files button in the app.

+### 🎬 Transcoder (`transcoder.py`)
+Handles ffmpeg transcoding with CDL baked in, LUT application (input LUT → CDL → output LUT), burnins, and retime.
+Supports ProRes 422/HQ/LT/4444, H.264, H.265, DNxHD, and DNxHR.

 ### ⭐ Views (`views.py`)
 Saves and loads favorite filter combos in the app sidebar.